ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S6/rev_slides.md

 [^well]: In a footnote Perloff mentions the precise definition referencing infinitesimals, but does not discuss when these two definitions are interchangeable and when they are not.

+## Why am I emphasizing this?

-However the role of marginal cost in microeconomic theory depends on the mathematical attributes of the derivative of the cost function, attributes which the incremental cost only shares when the two are interchangeable.
+The role of marginal cost in microeconomic theory depends on the mathematical attributes of the __derivative of the cost function__, attributes which the incremental cost only shares when the two are interchangeable.

+- Price theory.
+- Aggregation to macroeconomic theory.
+- Monopoly definition and pricing.

+Particularly important when 'increments' are large (e.g. aircraft) or hard to define (e.g. social media).

 ## Average Cost (AC):